thinkswell/javascript-mini-projects/README.md

 ## 🚀 Getting Started with the Frontend

-**IMPORTANT!
+**Important!
 Setting up the Frontend to Showcase All the Projects**

 Dear contributors,